AmeetGill/Trison/README.md

 ```

 ## Messages
 There are two types of messages, one is Message and the other ReadOnlyMessage.
-User can only create only Message but ReadOnlyMessage can be extracted from it.
+User can only create Message but ReadOnlyMessage can be extracted from it.

 ```typescript
     let data = {